Lobular carcinoma in situ (LCIS)

 Types of breast biopsy that may be used include:

 - Surgical biopsy.
-A surgeon may perform an operation to remove a portion of the breast for examination.
+A surgeon may perform an operation to remove the suspicious cells for examination.

 A number of factors, including your personal preferences, come into play when you decide whether to undergo treatment for lobular carcinoma in situ (LCIS).